Trading context

 - Which venue the account is on.

-- How Structure is allowed to trade.
+- How Structure is authorized to execute and monitor that account.

 Each trading account has: